 The Barnets continued to live at 248 Marlborough until about 1951, when they moved to the Ritz Carlton Hotel at 15 Arlington.

-On October 15, 1951, 248 Marlborough was acquired from Ruth Barnet by Helen A. Durkin.
+On October 15, 1951, 248 Marlborough was acquired from Ruth Barnet by Mrs. Helen A. (Lawrence/Laurence) Durkin, the former wife of Oswald Joseph Durkin.
 She lived at 3 Fairfield.

 She appears to have converted the property into a lodging house, which is the use she indicated in July of 1952, when she filed for permission to install fire balconies.
 However, in August of 1952, she filed for permission to legalize what she claimed was the existing occupancy as nine apartments.
 It appears that permit was never granted.